semasuka/Income-classification/README.md

 ├── README.md                       <- this readme file.
 │
 │
-├── environment.yml                 <- list of all the dependencies with their versions(for conda environment).
-│
-│
 ├── requirements.txt                <- list of all the dependencies with their versions(for pip environment).

 ```
 ## Contribution

-Pull requests are welcome.
+Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change or contribute.

 ## License